 - Label Smoothing

-You might think, Inception V1 started with different kernel size to cover for huge variation in the location of the information.
+You might think, Inception V1 started with different kernel sizes to cover for huge variations in the location of the information.
 But, in the later versions, the kernel sizes are factorized to smaller sizes like 3×3 or 1×1 are mostly used and it worked well.
 So, does this mean the assumption to have different kernel sizes in Inception V1 seems wrong?

-Now you understand how does inception works and what are the benefits of each version, what are additional changes incorporated in the succeeded version and why?
-In next part, you will be able to implement inception network for your classification problem.
+Now you understand how does inception works and what are the benefits of each version, what are additional changes incorporated in the succeeded version, and why?
+In the next part, you will be able to implement an inception network for your classification problem.

-Let us know if you have any doubts or any questions through comment section.
+Let us know if you have any doubts or any questions through the comment section.